How would Tommy Shelby dress today?

 A: Slim-fit suits are suits that have a narrower cut, creating a more fitted silhouette.
 They are designed to accentuate the body’s shape and provide a modern and streamlined look.

 In conclusion, if Tommy Shelby were alive today, he would undoubtedly be a modern style icon.
-With his impeccable taste and ability to adapt to changing trends, he would continue to inspire fashion enthusiasts around the world.
-Whether it’s a tailored suit or a streetwear-inspired ensemble, Tommy Shelby’s style will always be synonymous with timeless elegance and effortless cool.
+His impeccable taste and ability to blend classic and contemporary elements would make him a trendsetter in the fashion world.
+Whether he’s wearing a tailored suit or experimenting with streetwear, Tommy Shelby’s style would continue to captivate and inspire fashion enthusiasts around the globe.